elphinhote/ReadMe-Generator/README.md

  The application is invoked by using the following "node index.js" command.

-To use the app, enter input by initiating command "node index" or "node index.js."
+To use the app, initiate command "node index.js."

-The link to a walkthrough video demonstrating its functionality,
+The link to a walkthrough video demonstrating its functionality is,
 https://user-images.githubusercontent.com/65749636/107005975-55833a80-6745-11eb-98d9-89d95b1a60cc.mp4